-1) Start with with the one task you don’t want to do, whether it’s at work at home.
+1) Start with the one task you don’t want to do, whether it’s at work or at home.

 2) Proactively plan out how you’d like to react when you’re feeling overwhelmed, or something pops up you didn’t expect (much like our cello story above).
 Do you want to be graceful, find the humor, be focused?
 If you plan it out before it happens, you’re much more likely to react that way in the moment.

 3) Each morning, ask yourself how you’d like to feel when your head hits the pillow later that night.
 Do you want to feel accomplished?
 Successful?
 Loving?
 If you start with the end game in mind every day, you can play full-out, giving 100% all day long.

 Share in the comments below about what you’ve come up with this week to shed the “perfection” idea, and instead give 100%.

 Have a wonderful week.